steffow/meteord/README.md

 ### 2. Running a Meteor bundle with Docker

+Steffo: this is what I really support here.

 For this you can directly use the MeteorD to run your meteor bundle.
 MeteorD can accept your bundle either from a local mount or from the web.
 Let's see:

 #### 2.1 From a Local Mount